-Unfortunately, Hair Removal treatments are generally perceived by the public to be simple beauty treatments.
+Unfortunately, IPL and Laser Hair Removal treatments are generally perceived by the public to be routine beauty treatments.
 They are not.

 Serious burns and other problems can occur if the client withholds information or if the therapist is insufficiently experienced.
 For that reason, it is vital that you read through this list of known contraindications to better prepare you for your laser or IPL hair removal treatment.